BenAmSchwitzen/Chess/README.md

 <h1>Chess</h1>

 This project is an implementation of the standard chess-game.
-It was made due my interest in chess .
+It was made due my interest in chess.

 This project was made due my interest in chess.
 This implementation includes the <strong>standard chess-game and puzzles</strong>